 Project contracts typically provide for a schedule of billings or invoices to the customer based on reaching agreed upon milestones or as we incur costs.
 The schedules for such billings usually do not precisely match the schedule on which costs are incurred.
 As a result, contract revenue recognized in the statement of operations can and usually does differ from amounts that can be billed or invoiced to the customer at any point during the contract.
-Amounts by which cumulative contract revenue recognized on a contract as of a given date exceed cumulative billings to the customer under the contract are reflected as a current asset in our balance sheet under the caption "Costs and estimated earnings in excess of billings."
-Amounts by which cumulative billings to the customer under a contract as of a given date exceed cumulative contract revenue recognized on the contract are reflected as a current liability in our balance sheet under the caption "Billings in excess of costs and estimated earnings."
+Amounts by which cumulative contract revenue recognized on a contract as of a given date exceed cumulative billings."
+Amounts by which cumulative billings to the customer under the caption "Costs and estimated earnings in excess of billings."
+Amounts by which cumulative billings to the customer under the caption "Billings in excess of costs and estimated earnings."